 Cyber Security Symposium - Sydney 30 May 2023

-Many medical device manufactures and healthcare institutions are working independently and collaboratively to address vulnerabilities and threats within healthcare.
-Building innovative tools, allocating resources to advance cyber security is essential to not only protect medical devices and institutes but the patients that use them.
-It is an on-going and growing challenge for MedTech and a shared responsibility all stakeholders.
+Many medical device manufacturers and healthcare institutions are working independently and collaboratively to address vulnerabilities and threats within healthcare.
+Building innovative tools, and allocating resources to advance cyber security is essential to not only protect medical devices and institutes but the patients that use them.
+It is an ongoing and growing challenge for MedTech and a shared responsibility of all stakeholders.

-The event will bring together MedTech manufacturers, healthcare professionals, technical personnel, and risk and compliance professionals to reflect on the current healthcare and cyber security landscape.
+This event will bring together members, healthcare professionals, technical personnel, and risk and compliance professionals to reflect on the current healthcare and cyber security landscape.
 The program will also feature topics on:

 - learning from recent data breaches;

 - why cyber security should be seen as an investment, not a cost;

 - building a cyber community to protect healthcare; and

 - addressing future agendas on interconnectedness, interoperability, and proactive cyber risk management.

 - Morning tea, lunch & afternoon tea

 - Closing Reception & Networking including canapes & drinks